Irish Land and Labour Association: Cottage ownership

 O'Brien then joined forces a year later with Sheehan's ILLA organisation, identifying himself with Sheehan's demand for agricultural labourers' housing, who up to then were dependent on limited provision of cottages by local County Councils or landowners at unfavourable terms.
 A breakthrough occurred when a scheme was made public at "the largest labour demonstration ever held in Ireland" (Cork Examiner), a memorable rally in Macroom on 10 December 1904 addressed by William O'Brien.
 His concepts became known as the 'Macroom Programme', its principles and measures subsequently carried into law in 1906.

 The Second Phase of the Labourers Acts (1906–1914) began after the unprecedented Labourers (Ireland) Act, long demanded by the ILLA was won in 1906, for which both the Redmondite and O'Brienite factions were zealous in claiming credit.
 Credit was also claimed for an O'Brien ally, Thomas Russell, MP, the son of an evicted Scottish crofter, who had broken with the Conservatives in the Irish Unionist Alliance and was returned to Westminster from South Tyrone as the champion of the Ulster Farmers and Labourers Union.

 The so-called 'Labourers Act' provided large scale funding for extensive state sponsored housing to accommodate rural labourers and others of the working classes.
 The labourer-owned cottages erected by the Local County Councils brought about a major socio-economic transformation, by simultaneously erasing the previous inhuman habitations.
 O'Brien saying that the Labourers Acts – "were scarcely less wonderworking than the abolition of landlordism itself".
 In 1904 Davitt going so far as to declare that the Labourers Acts constituted – "a rational principle of state Socialism".

-In the next five years the programme produced a complete 'municipalisation' of over 40,000 additional commodious working-class dwellings dotting the rural Irish countryside, the proportionally larger number of 7,560 cottages erected in County Cork in co-ordination with Sheehan and the ILLA branches became known locally as "Sheehans' cottages".
+In the next five years the programme produced a complete 'municipalisation' of over 40,000 additional commodious working-class dwellings dotting the rural Irish countryside, 7,560 cottages erected in County Cork in co-ordination with Sheehan and the ILLA branches became known locally as "Sheehans' cottages".
 At first the compulsory surrender of an acre of choice land to each labourer who claimed it was resisted by the new land owning farmers.
-In due course they too reaped the benefits, gone the days when a farmer never knew when or where to find labour to work his fields.
-Either they were migrants or drink ridden.
-Now occupying their own proud family home and vegetable patch at the corner of his farm, they worked cooperatively for him all year round.
-This had enormous long-term consequences for rural Irish society.
+In due course they too reaped the benefits.
+Now occupying their own family home and vegetable patch at the corner of his farm, they worked for him all year round.
+This had long-term consequences for rural Irish society.